ODIN Transport for Mirror Networking

 Setup

-- Install Mirror into your project using the package manager.
+- Install Mirror into your project using the Package Manager.
 Mirror is available from the Unity Asset Store.

 - Download the latest ODIN Unity SDK .unitypackage from the Github Releases page and import it into your project.